Table of Contents:

-Multi-party computation is a cryptographic technique that allows multiple parties, each in possession of fragments of private data, to participate in computing a specific result.
+Multi-party computation is a cryptographic technique that allows multiple parties, each in possession of fragments of private data, to participate in computing a specific result using MPC-based algorithms.
 This specific result is computed by combining their data without disclosing the nature or content of their inputs or any other secret information related to the process.

 In simpler terms, MPC brings together separate entities holding pieces of information that, when combined, can reveal a secret, sign a message, or approve a transaction.
 It’s also worth noting that MPC achieves this without revealing any details on the information in each individual's possession.

 It’s worth noting that in MPC, the data split across multiple participants does not represent the secret if simply combined together.
 Instead, these pieces of information will serve as inputs to participate in the desired computation.
 Every valid MPC protocol must fulfill two specific requirements: